201190024/BioEmoDetector/README.md

 # BioEmoDetector

 ## Overview
 The BioEmoDetector is a platform designed for predicting emotions in clinical narrative texts.
 With a specific structure and customizable options, users can run predictions using biomedical and clinical pre-trained language models.
-This README provides essential information on how to use the BioEmoDetector and customize the instructions file.
+This README provides essential information on how to use the BioEmoDetector and customize the Configuration file.

 <p align="center">
 <img src="https://github.com/201190024/BioEmoDetector/assets/54450055/e7a98e28-f7f9-4613-ab6c-09428b0a65d2" width="700">